 Riding a motorcycle on a daily basis instead of a traditional vehicle essentially means putting your body at risk of a potentially serious injury.
 This is especially true in Western Washington, where the highways can get very congested and the rain can begin to fall without warning.
-No one ever expects to be injured in a motorcycle accident, but it’s important to understand a few key pieces of information in the event that you are injured in a collision.
+No one ever expects to be injured in an accident, but it’s important to understand a few key pieces of information and how to determine if you need to hire a motorcycle accident lawyer in the event that you are injured in a collision.

 The Pros and Cons of Two Wheels

 Choosing to ride a motorcycle over a four-wheeled vehicle can be beneficial in many ways.
 First of all, they’re smaller and easier to maneuver, which makes for less congested roads and less required parking space.
 Gas mileage and overall price of the vehicle are also a plus.

 But the downsides of regularly riding a motorcycle are equally significant.
 According to the National Highway Traffic Safety Administration, motorcyclists are 25 times more likely to experience a fatal traffic accident as people in passenger cars.